The Surprising Jumping and Climbing Skills of Hamsters

 What Surfaces Can Hamsters Climb?

-From cage walls to stairs, ladders, cardboard boxes, and others, hamsters can climb almost anything.
+From cage walls to stairs, ladders, cardboard boxes, and others, hamsters are natural climbers and love exploring every nook and cranny they can find!

 Can Hamsters Climb on Walls?